eduflores/password_meter/README.md

 Get Password Strength:

-//The last paremeter is a PathVariable and must be ENCODED in Base64
+The last paremeter is a PathVariable and must be ENCODED in Base64

 curl --location 'http://localhost:8080/api/pwd-str/MTIzNDU2'

 Create User:

-//You can create a user without the "parentUser" field
+You can create a user without the "parentUser" field

 curl --location 'http://localhost:8080/api/users' \
 --header 'Content-Type: application/json' \